polylearner/DevOps-Course-Starter/README.md

 You will need both a client-id and client-secret for your .env file (respectively `GITHUB_CLIENT_ID=<client id>`, `GITHUB_SECRET=<GitHub secret>`).

 NOTE: The client-secret once generated will only be shown once, so take a note of it to avoid needing to regenerate one later.
+If you are doing development and do not want to use Authentication, then set LOGIN_DISABLED to False and OAUTH_INSECURE_TRANSPORT to 1 in your `.env` file

 ### Authorised users
 To give a user permission to manage ToApps, you will need to obtain their id by using this REST API (https://api.github.com/users/<user name>`)